fasiha/deep-path-typing/README.md

 ```
 but this backfired by confusing the generic type inference.
 With the above, `path({} as Props['sense'], 'sense', 10)` fails to typecheck because TypeScript incorrectly infers `U` to have type `never`, instead of `10` or `number`.
 I then tried duplicating the ternary ladder and the constraint on `Target` to each of the arguments (not just `T`), which completely destroyed what readability it had, but this doesn't really help because the `t` argument still gets underlined, not necessarily the argument that's actually causing the problem.

-So this infelicity is the third thing I don't like about `path`:
+So this infelicity is the third thing I don't like about `path`.
+There are the drawbacks so far, along with a couple more:
 1. having to pass in a dummy variable as the first argument so the `Target` type can be inferred;
 2. having to manually extend it to work past five levels; and
 3. the type error isn't localized.
+4. Note that `Word` has to be hardcoded into `path`.
+It's not clear how to genericize that without running into the all-or-nothing requirement for TypeScript generic type inference.
-4. A more holistic problem is that we write the following
+5. A more holistic problem is that we write the following
 ```ts
 export const propsPaths: AllValuesString<Props> = {
   sense: path({} as Props['sense'], 'sense', 10),